ShichangZh/GStarX/README.md

 python baselines/run_${method}.py models='gcn' datasets='bace'
 ```

-- You can also train GNNs you want to explain by
+- Train new GNNs to explain
-  1. If not GCN, GIN, or GAT, add the model architecture to `getNets.py`, and add its configuration to `config`
+  - If not GCN, GIN, or GAT, add the model architecture to `getNets.py`, and add its configuration to `config`
-  2. Run `train_gnns.py` like the example below
+  - Run `train_gnns.py` as the example below
 ```bash
 python train_gnns.py datasets=ba_2motifs models=gat
 ```